mashudu2-stack/airbnb-clone-project/README.md

 Allows users to leave ratings and feedback on properties they have stayed in.
 Helps maintain transparency and trust within the platform.

+## API Security

+### Key Security Measures

+1. **Authentication**
+   - Users must log in with secure credentials (username/password or OAuth tokens).
+   - Ensures only registered users can access the system, protecting personal data.

+2. **Authorization**
+   - Restricts access based on user roles (e.g., admin, property owner, guest).
+   - Prevents unauthorized users from modifying or viewing sensitive data.

+3. **Rate Limiting**
+   - Limits the number of API requests a user can make in a given time.
+   - Protects the system from abuse or denial-of-service attacks.

+4. **Data Encryption**
+   - Sensitive data such as passwords and payment info is encrypted in storage and transit.
+   - Ensures confidentiality and prevents data breaches.

+5. **Input Validation**
+   - All user input is validated and sanitized before processing.
+   - Protects against injection attacks and maintains system integrity.